 Tutorial services are provided FREE to all SWTJC students.
-Tutors are available during scheduled times at the Student Support Services, Writing Center, and Student Success Center.
+Subject specific tutors are available during scheduled times at the Student Support Services, Writing Center, and Student Success Center.
 Students are encouraged to utilize any of these services at their respective campus.